dazinator/CrmDeploy/README.md

 CrmDeploy
 =========

 A .Net Library that makes it simple to deploy plugins / workflows etc to Dynamics CRM programmatically.
-This is for when a manual process such as using the Plugin Registration Tool is undesirable.
+This is useful for when a manual process such as using the Plugin Registration Tool is not desirable.

 # Deploying Plugins